ammiel333/COMP2113-Project/README.md

 * **Input Validation**: It calls the isValid() and isWordInDictionary() functions for validation.
 * **Hints**: hintLoacation() function is called by the user's request to randomly generate a position that the player hasn't guessed correctly and provide the letter and its position.
 * **Feedback on Guesses**: Feedback is provided for each guess using the CorrectGuess function.
-* **Mutliple Attempts**: The player is allowed up to 6 attempts through using the data structure attempt to store the current attempt number.
+* **Mutliple Attempts**: A while loop enables the player to have up to 6 attempts using the int data structure to store the current attempt number.
 * **Endgame Scenarios**: Both success and failures are handled using endGame() and enaryEndGame() functions.
 * **Modular Design**: This program utilizes multiple files for different functions of the game.

 ## 2. Sungmin Kim (3036136001)
-### 3) wordle.cpp
+### 4) wordle.cpp

 This file contains the code to check the format of the input and converts it into lowercase if it is not.
 It also checks if the input is a valid word.